 Taking Time Away From Wrestling and Eventual Return

-The main event of TNA’s Victory Road pay-per-view should have been a fantastic match between two icons of wrestling, but as we unfortunately know, that’s not how it worked out.
+The main event of TNA’s Victory Road pay-per-view should have been a fantastic match between two wrestling icons, but as we unfortunately know, that’s not how it worked out.
 Jeff Hardy very clearly needed time away from the ring to get clean, and it wouldn’t have been appropriate for him to pop up on the following episode of Impact like nothing ever happened.

 Victory Road took place on March 13th, 2011, and it wasn’t until six months later, on the September 8th edition of Impact, that Jeff Hardy was seen again in a TNA ring.
 Jeff didn’t shy away from the calamity and addressed the crowd directly on his return.